bpftrace/bpftrace/docs/reference_guide.md

 Term | Description
 ---- | -----------
-BPF | Berkely Packet Filter: a kernel technology originally developed for optimizing the processing of packet filters (eg, tcpdump expressions) eBPF | Enhanced BPF: a kernel technology that extends BPF so that it can execute more generic programs on any events, such as the bpftrace programs listed below.
+BPF | Berkeley Packet Filter: a kernel technology originally developed for optimizing the processing of packet filters (eg, tcpdump expressions) eBPF | Enhanced BPF: a kernel technology that extends BPF so that it can execute more generic programs on any events, such as the bpftrace programs listed below.
 It makes use of the BPF sandboxed virtual machine environment.
 Also note that eBPF is often just referred to as BPF. probe | An instrumentation point in software or hardware, that generates events that can execute bpftrace programs. static tracing | Hard-coded instrumentation points in code.
 Since these are fixed, they may be provided as part of a stable API, and documented.